belakaria/MESMOC/README.md

 ## Max-value Entropy Search for Multi-Objective Bayesian Optimization with Constraints

-This repository contains the python implementation for MESMOC the paper "[Max-value Entropy Search for Multi-Objective Bayesian Optimization with Constraints]".
+This repository contains the python implementation for MESMOC the paper "[Max-value Entropy Search for Multi-Objective Bayesian Optimization with Constraints](https://arxiv.org/abs/2009.01721)".

 ### Requirements